BrooksPatton/learning-rust/README.md

 ## Currently at

-Chapter 7.1 - Rules of Module Filesystems
+Chapter 8.1 - Updating a Vector

 # Contributors